moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 After ensuring our integration is correct, the most interesting part is to plan robot motion with the MoveIt API and see our robots moving in Gazebo.
 This step shows how to prepare the dependenies and write code for planning simple motions for the arms and hands.

 We need to include some dependenies in the robot's package ``CMakeLists.txt`` file.
 They are packages to enable using moveit group interface and utility package to describe the arms target poses.
 Here is a link to a `minimal CMakeLists.txt <https://github.com/Robotawi/panda_arms_ws/blob/master/src/panda_multiple_arms/CMakeLists.txt>`_ file used in this step.
+Copy the contents of this CMakeLists.txt file to your ``panda_multiple_arms/CMakeLists.txt`` file.

 For the motion planning, please refer to Move Group Interface `tutorial <https://ros-planning.github.io/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.html>`_ for more details about MoveIt's move group C++ interface.
 We are using a separate move group for every arm and every hand.

 This is the `file <https://github.com/Robotawi/panda_arms_ws/blob/master/src/panda_multiple_arms/src/plan_simple_motion.cpp>`_ used for planning the simple motions.
+Copy the content of this CPP file into ``panda_multiple_arms/src/plan_simple_motion.cpp`` in your package.
 The code in this file does the following.

 1. Set the move groups names for arms and hands (considering same naming in step 2).::